 Disparity derivation from MCP coded neighbour blocks

 In addition to the DCP coded blocks, blocks coded by motion compensated prediction (MCP) are also used for the disparity derivation process.
-When a neighbour block is MCP coded block and its motion is predicted by the inter-view motion prediction, as shown in Figure 16, the disparity vector used for the inter-view motion prediction represents a motion correspondence between the current and the inter-view reference picture.
-This type of motion vector is referred to as inter-view predicted motion vector (IvpMv) and the blocks are referred to as DV-MCP blocks in the sequel.
-The motion correspondence is used for the disparity derivation process as explained in the following.
+When a neighbouring block is an MCP coded block and its motion is predicted by inter-view motion prediction, as shown in Figure 16, the disparity vector used for the inter-view motion prediction represents a motion correspondence between the current and the inter-view reference picture.
+This type of motion vector is referred to as inter-view predicted motion vector (IvpMv) and the blocks are referred to as DV-MCP blocks in the following.
+The motion correspondence is used for the disparity derivation process in the following way: